 Pros: most substantial pillow in the lineup and won’t sleep hot.

 Cons: pricer but worth it if you like latex and the flexibility of the construction to move with you.

 This pillow is for you if you love latex, want more loft and bounce.
 It's huggable and keeps its shape.

 Purple Plush Pillow

 The Plush is Purple’s lighter, fluffy pillow.
 What’s weird about it?
 It zips and unzips on the sides (not the ends) – but not like other pillows where you can remove some of the insides to change up the height.
 No, this one compresses or relaxes to add more or less of a fluffy feel.
 It’s the highest loft of all the Purple pillows.

 It came to us a little lumpy and surprisingly reviews from their own customers (or people who were given a free pillow to review) weren't always stellar.

-For some reason, Purple doesn’t really like king or queen sizes.
+For some reason, Purple doesn't really like king or queen sizes of pillows.
 In fact, they skip right over the queen to the king.
 But only the Purple Plush even comes in king (as of this writing).